-6 SCHOOLS, CENTERS, AFFILIATES, INSTITUTES, & OTHER RESOURCES

-GTU MEMBER SCHOOLS The GTU is a consortium of interdependent theological schools and centers committed to a partnership with one another.
+5 SCHOOLS, CENTERS, AFFILIATES, INSTITUTES, & OTHER RESOURCES GTU MEMBER SCHOOLS The GTU is a consortium of interdependent theological schools and centers committed to a partnership with one another.
 This unique partnership creates a learning environment that is rich in academic and cultural diversity.
-Students take courses throughout the consortium, including classes at UC Berkeley.
+Students take courses throughout the consortium, including classes at our affiliate school, UC Berkeley.
 In the 1930s, several Protestant seminaries had relocated to Berkeley, drawn by the proximity of the University of California and the availability of its vast educational resources.
 With the post-World War II period, however, came a rise in ecumenical sensitivities and cooperation.
-In this atmosphere, around 1958, negotiations to form a cooperative degree program began among the Protestant seminaries in Berkeley and the San Francisco Bay Area.
-The ad hoc committee consisted of representatives from the Berkeley Baptist Divinity School (later to become the American Baptist Seminary of the West, now the Berkeley School of Theology), Church Divinity School of the Pacific (Episcopal), Pacific Lutheran Theological Seminary (now merged with California Lutheran University), San Francisco Theological Seminary (Presbyterian, now the Graduate School of Theology at the University of Redlands), and Pacific School of Religion (multi-denominational).
+In this atmosphere, around 1958, negotiations to form a cooperative degree program began among the Protestant seminaries in Berkeley, and the San Francisco Bay Area.
+The ad hoc committee consisted of representatives from the Berkeley Baptist Divinity School (now American Baptist Seminary of the West), Church Divinity School of the Pacific (Episcopal), Pacific Lutheran Theological Seminary, San Francisco Theological Seminary (Presbyterian), and Pacific School of Religion (multi-denominational).
 Agreement among four of the schools was achieved, and the Articles of Incorporation forming the Graduate Theological Union were signed in 1962.
-The Pacific School of Religion joined the consortium in 1964.
+The Pacific School of Religion chose not to enter the GTU until 1964.
+In that same year, the Starr King School for the Ministry (Unitarian) also joined.
 In 1969, the GTU Common Library was established.
 The individual collections were merged and housed in the basement of a member school.
 A major project of the GTU during the 1970s was the planning and construction of a building to house the library and the GTU administrative offices.
 Constructed in two phases, the library was completed in 1987.
-The Flora Lamson Hewlett Library is now one of the major theological libraries west of the Mississippi.
+The Flora Lamson Hewlett Library is now one of the major theological libraries in the country.
 The GTU was initially created by the participating schools to offer a stronger graduate degree program than anyone could offer alone.
-By 1971, the GTU was itself accredited by the Association of Theological Schools (ATS), and the Western Senior College and University Commission (WSCUC).
-Now, with eight member schools and ten centers, affiliates, and institutes, the GTU is one of the largest theological consortia in the world.
-BERKELEY SCHOOL OF THEOLOGY (BST) Denominational Affiliation American Baptist Churches USA and Progressive National Baptist Convention.
-BST actively recruits students from other Christian traditions.
-Accreditation Association of Theological Schools Degrees Offered Master of Divinity, Masters in Community Leadership, Master of Theological Studies, Master of Arts (through the GTU), Doctor of Ministry.
-BA Equivalency Certificate The BA Equivalency Certificate program is designed to provide a fast track to an accredited master's degree in leadership training for church and community.
-The program is three-tiered beginning with a six course Certificate in Community Leadership that builds toward a 20-course BA Equivalency Certificate, that prepares one for entrance into any of BST's master's degree programs (MDiv, MCL, MTS).
-Mission BST is a laboratory for creating communities of Christian hope, justice and reconciliation.
-Academic Programs and Resources The Master of Divinity (MDiv) is the basic professional degree program designed to prepare men and women for church ministry, chaplaincies, or other specialized ministries.
-The Program meets ordination requirements for numerous denominations and provides appropriate preparatory background for further graduate study in theology and religion.
-All course work in the MDiv will flow from BST's four thematic concentrations: - 1.
-Creative Church & Community - 2.
-Spirituality and Resilience - 3.
-Justice & Reconciliation - 4.
-BorderCrossing & BridgeBuilding Quick Facts - 78 credits-can be completed in as little as 3 years. - 45 credits of core coursework in Biblical Studies, Theology, History, Ethics Leadership, Preaching, and Pastoral Arts. - 21 credits of customizable elective coursework-with chosen emphasis in one of the four thematic concentrations. - 6 credits of Capstone Project-a culminating academic and practical experience in student's chosen concentration. - 6 credits-one year internship in ministry setting of student's choice. - Courses can be taken from BST or through cross-registration at any of our partner schools, centers, or affiliates (Graduate Theological Union (GTU), UC Berkeley).
-The Masters in Community Leadership (MCL) is a professional degree program designed to prepare men and women for church and community service in ordained and non-ordained capacities.
-The following thematic concentrations offer a breadth of theological training in Critical Thinking, Communications, Leadership, and Formation in addition to a particular specialization: Thematic Concentrations Creative Church & Community Spirituality & Resilience Justice & Reconciliation Border Crossing & Bridge Building Quick Facts - 48 credits-can be completed in as little as 2 years. - 24 credits of core coursework in Biblical Studies, Theology, Ethics, History, Leadership, and Communications. - 18 credits of customizable elective coursework. - 6 credit-one year internship in non-profit, parachuch or church-based organization. - Courses can be taken from BST or any of our partner schools (Graduate Theological Union (GTU), UC Berkeley, Mills College). - Access to The Flora Lamson Hewlett Library, a world-class theological Library (e-resources available), as well as the 26 Libraries on the UC Berkeley Campus. - Courses taught onsight, online and through remote formats. - · Rolling Admissions.
+By 1971, the GTU was itself fully accredited by the Association of Theological Schools (ATS), and the Western Association of Schools and Colleges (WASC).
+Now, with eight member schools and nine centers, affiliates, an d institutes, the GTU is one of the largest theological consortiums in the world.